Carlos Correa Player Props: Twins vs. Yankees

 Carlos Correa At The Plate

-- Correa has had a base hit in five of eight games this season, and multiple hits once.
+- Correa has gotten a hit in six of nine games this season (66.7%), with multiple hits twice.

-- In eight games played this year, he has not hit a long ball.

-- Correa has an RBI in one game this season, and it was more than one in that game.
+- He has homered in one of nine games, and in 2.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.